Songark/contract-marketplace-v1/docs/en/engine/NFTEngineV1.md

 ### onlyAuctionSeller

-> throws if called by invalid seller of the auction
+> Throws if called by invalid seller of the auction

 *Declaration:*
 ```solidity